Jxl-s/yeetcode/README.md

 # YeetCode

 A clone of a certain popular code-challenge website.
-Implements a front-end with [SvelteKit](https://github.com/sveltejs/kit), back-end in [Nest](https://github.com/nestjs/nest), and code-judging provided by [Judge0](https://github.com/judge0/judge0).
-Uses [PostgreSQL](https://www.postgresql.org/) as the database, with [Prisma](https://www.prisma.io/) as the ORM.
-Uses [Docker](https://www.docker.com/) for development and deployment of the project.
+Implements a front-end with [SvelteKit](https://github.com/sveltejs/kit), back-end in [Nest](https://github.com/nestjs/nest), and code-judging provided by [Judge0](https://github.com/judge0/judge0), all proxied through [NGINX](https://www.nginx.com/).

+Uses [PostgreSQL](https://www.postgresql.org/) as the database, with [Prisma](https://www.prisma.io/) as the ORM, and [Docker](https://www.docker.com/) for development and deployment.

 ## Features